SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

     HTML view that produces a display of revisions history heading to the last revision found during the latest visit of a SWH origin.
-    In other words, it shows the commit log associated to the latest visit of a SWH origin.
+    In other words, it shows the commit log associated to the latest full visit of a SWH origin.

     The following data are displayed for each log entry: